 Brad Rudisail, seasoned Edu IT Pro compares both web filtering solutions

 I can paraphrase my experience with the WebTitan in three simple words: simplicity and security.
 The interface of WebTitan is very intuitive and would be easy for someone inexperienced in content filtering to quickly learn to use.
 The ability to simply turn off audio or video streaming and its simple redirection feature are both examples of its simplicity.
 Even more important however is its focus on security.
 Ten years ago, the singular rationale of content filtering was to regulate the exposure of inappropriate web content to users.
-Although that is still a mission of content filtering, today’s web filter is a critical component of the network security perimeter for enterprises in order to combat the monumental threat of ransomware and other malware strains that utilize website delivery depositories.
+Although that is still a mission of content filtering, today’s business web filter is a critical component of the network security perimeter for enterprises in order to combat the monumental threat of ransomware and other malware strains that utilize website delivery depositories.
 Until I reviewed the WebTitan, I did not realize how lacking the Lightspeed product was in this area.

-Their on-premise filtering solution is centered on “The Rocket.”
-This means one more proprietary device in your datacenter, two more UPS sockets in fact, as the Rocket is a dual power supply.
+The on-premise Lightspeed web filter solution is centered on “The Rocket.”
+This means one more proprietary device in your data center, two more UPS sockets in fact, as the Rocket is a dual power supply.
 It also means more demand from your cooling system and more room in your data center.

 WebTitan, on the other hand, is not in the hardware business.
 Their solution can be easily downloaded from their website as an ISO or as a complete virtual appliance.
 The virtual appliance is compatible with VMware or any equally compatible hypervisor.
 Organizations can simply deploy the WebTitan solution into their existing infrastructure.